Particular/docs.particular.net/nservicebus/transactional-session/index.md

 * Find the outbox record.
   * If it exists, it hasn't been marked as dispatched, and there are pending operations, dispatch those operations, and set the outbox record as dispatched.
-  * If it doesn't exist, processing of the control message is delayed to a later point.
+  * If it doesn't exist, delay the processing of the control message.

 ## Failure scenarios

 The transactional session provides atomic store-and-send guarantees, similar to Outbox (except for incoming message de-duplication).
 That said, it cannot rely on the recoverability mechanism used by the Outbox, which uses retries to ensure outgoing messages are dispatched when failures occur.
 Instead, the control message is used to ensure that **exactly one** of these two outcomes occur:

 * Transaction finishes with no visible side effects - when the control message stores the `OutboxRecord`
-* Transaction finishes with data stored, and outgoing messages are eventually sent - when the `Commit` path successfully stores the `OutboxRecord`
+* Transaction finishes with data being stored, and outgoing messages eventually sent - when the `Commit` path successfully stores the `OutboxRecord`

 Sending the control message first ensures that, eventually, the transaction will have an atomic outcome.
 If the `Commit` of the `OutboxRecord` succeeds, the control message will ensure the outgoing operations are sent out.
-If the `Commit` fails, the control message will, with respect to the [maximum commit duration](#usage-advanced-maximum-commit-duration) eventually be consumed, leaving no side effects.
+If the `Commit` fails, the control message will (after the [maximum commit duration](#usage-advanced-maximum-commit-duration) elapses) eventually be consumed, leaving no side effects.

-When dispatching the control message fails, the transactional session changes will be rolled back, and an error is raised to the user committing the session.
+When dispatching the control message fails, the transactional session changes will be rolled back, and an error will be raised to the user committing the session.

 ## Limitations

-* The transactional session requires a full endpoint to send a control message to the local queue, and therefore cannot be used in send-only endpoints.
+* The transactional session cannot be used in send-only endpoints.
+A full endpoint is required to send a control message to the local queue.
 * Deduplication is guaranteed in Phase 2, but not in Phase 1.
-In Phase 2, the outbox record ensures that the operations will never be dispatched more than once.
-However, during Phase 1, a unique ID is assigned to the session automatically and thus the operations in Phase 1 cannot be retried.
+In Phase 2, the Outbox record ensures that the operations will never be dispatched more than once.
+However, in Phase 1, the session is always assigned a unique identifier and thus the operations in Phase 1 cannot be retried.
 * The transport must have the same or higher availability guarantees as the database.